awwsmm/hello-rust-sdl2-wasm/README.md

 ![a screen recording of the "game"](https://raw.githubusercontent.com/awwsmm/hello-rust-sdl2-wasm/master/demo.gif)

-Note: these instructions are written for macOS.
+Note: these instructions are written for macOS and Ubuntu.
 If you'd like to submit instructions for any other OS, please open a PR.

 ## Prerequisites